rainwater-tornado/site/content/collections/progressive-element/index.md

 ## Source

-The archive is available from [Dropbox](https://www.dropbox.com/s/43vwdwurr0uw9o3/Progressive%20Element's%20Archived%20Songs%202015%20-%202018.zip?dl=0) and was posted as part of an [announcement of a new alias](https://www.youtube.com/watch?v=E1IJJvTteRE) ([archive](https://archive.is/6hAKp)).
+The archive is available from [Dropbox](https://www.dropbox.com/s/43vwdwurr0uw9o3/Progressive%20Element's%20Archived%20Songs%202015%20-%202018.zip?dl=0) and was posted as part of an [announcement of a new alias](https://www.youtube.com/watch?v=E1IJJvTteRE) ([archive](https://archive.is/6hAKp)) in August 2019.